dylan-k/MyVale/README.md

 - [x] check for headings in title case
 - [x] add a good example doc for testing
 - [ ] hyphen rules
-- [ ] rules for words that should not start a sentence
+- [ ] rules excluding some rules at start of sentence

 __
 dk